 HMIs, or human-machine interfaces, is the collective name for the devices that will achieve such interaction.
 While they are self-explanatory (human-machine interfaces are any technologies that allow one or more human operators to interface with a machine), the problem of course is that one could argue that even a simple computer display monitor is an HMI.
 However, for the sake of this IoT-focused discussion, an HMI may best be exemplified by a virtual reality (VR) headset.

-This is chiefly because our modern reliance on the IoT and VR is already becoming linked to the increasingly-realised concept of the metaverse, wherein (for lack of a concrete definition) the Internet and virtual reality are interacted with seamlessly.
+This is chiefly because our modern reliance on the IoT and VR is already becoming linked to the increasingly-realised concept of the Metaverse, wherein (for lack of a concrete definition) users interact with the Internet and virtual reality in seamless tandem.
 HMIs offer the very conduit by which this process can be realised, and as such, IoT-focused human-machine interfaces offer countless applications to not only consumers but industry itself (consider the term Industrial Internet of Things).

 Just one of such applications is remote robotics: HMIs, in tandem with the IoT, is the means by which human operators can gather and input data with the very machinery that they control.
 VR headsets are becoming an increasingly common way that this can be achieved.
 And it is owing to the Internet of Things and human-machine interfaces that data can not only be obtained but outright utilised.
 With this in mind, human-machine interfaces allow the above terms – the AIoT, the cloud, and the edge – and their benefits to all be experienced in one human-readable headset.